Delta Air Lines Flight 841: Return of crew and aircraft

 On the evening of Wednesday, August 2, 1972, at a hurried 10-minute news conference after the DC-8's completion of the 11500 mi trip in Atlanta, the captain said he realized the aircraft was being hijacked when he left the cockpit to go to the lavatory and noticed a man aiming a gun at a stewardess.
 One of the hijackers held a stewardess, Jamye Mays of Pell City, Alabama, at gunpoint throughout the incident.
 The stewardess had been with the airline less than two weeks.
 "They did it as a threat when they thought their instructions were not going to be carried out", the captain said.

 The crew had an overnight stay in Barcelona, Spain, after leaving Algeria.
 In addition to the ransom, a Delta spokesman said the trip cost $21,600 for fuel and salaries for the crew.
 Delta identified the crew members as Captain William Harold May, First Officer D.L.
 Henderson, and R.R.
-Kubal, and stewardesses Shirley Ann Morgan, Sherril Elsie Ross, Jamye Mays, and Leanne Marie Arnfield.
+Kubal, and stewardesses Shirley Ann Morgan, Sherrill Elise Ross, Jamye Mays, and Leanne Marie Arnfield.